Overview

 5. Perturbation Rendering for Extreme Depths

-To enable usable performance at magnifications up to 10¹⁶×, Mandelbrot Metal employs a perturbation rendering pipeline:
+To enable usable performance at Mandelbrot magnifications approaching 10¹⁶×, Mandelbrot Metal employs a perturbation rendering pipeline:

 • A high-precision reference orbit is computed